 Democratising Diabetic Care

-Bio-sensing technologies invented by Dr. Vinay Kumar, a juvenile diabetic who holds a Ph.D in Nano Science and Engineering, form the core of PathShodh Healthcare.
-The company was co-founded by Dr. Kumar, an IISC alum along with Dr. Navakanta Bhat, Professor in the Centre for Nano Science and Engineering (CENSE) and Gautam Sharma, a semiconductor industry veteran.
-Incubated at the Indian Institute of Science, the company draws upon innovative research and development conducted in the campus.
+Bio-sensing technologies invented by Dr. Vinay Kumar, (he himself had suffered from diabetes as a child.
+As an adult, he went on to obtain a Ph.D in Nano Science and Engineering from IISC.) form the core of PathShodh Healthcare.
+The company was co-founded by Dr. Kumar along with Dr. Navakanta Bhat, Professor in the Centre for Nano Science and Engineering (CENSE) and Gautam Sharma, a semiconductor industry veteran.
+Incubated at the IISc, the company draws upon innovative research and development conducted in the campus.
 The team is driven by a social mission, and Dr. Kumar tells Aditya Mendonca, “We want to make affordable healthcare diagnosis available to all”.

 The International Diabetes Federation estimates that 425 million people have diabetes in the world, with over 72 million cases of diabetes recorded in 2017 in India alone.
 The problem lies not only in treatment but also in timely detection and monitoring of diabetics.
-Diabetics typically check their sugar level with glucometers which are are not completely reliable compelling them to undergo pathology tests every 90 days.
+Diabetics typically check their sugar level with glucometers which are are not completely reliable, and this compels them to undergo pathology tests every 90 days.
 These tests are both expensive and time-consuming.
-Which is why PathShodh’s handheld tablet sized device, the first of its kind, is being greeted with fervent approval.
+This is why PathShodh’s handheld tablet sized device, the first of its kind, is being greeted with fervent approval.
 Their innovation has led them to file eight patents in India, the US and the UK.

-PathShodh’s Multi-Analyte Device can measure eight biometric parameters related to blood, urine and more using a drop of blood.
-It is capable of measuring multiple biomarkers and while specifically targeting diabetes, it helps early detection of complications such as kidney failure, anaemia and liver -related ailments.
+PathShodh’s Multi-Analyte Device can measure eight biometric parameters related to blood, urine and more, using just a drop of blood.
+It is capable of measuring multiple biomarkers and while specifically targeting diabetes, it helps in early detection of complications such as kidney failure, anaemia and liver -related ailments.

 This unique device can store thousands of test reports which can be transferred via Bluetooth & mobile internet.
 Thus, it enables better management of chronic diseases by making storage of health statistics and monitoring more convenient for patients and helps doctors offer diagnosis more easily.